-The district is dedicated to ensuring the safety and security of every student and staff member in AISD, and team members should feel secure in knowing that safety is the number one priority.
-Staff members and families are invited to review the resources that act to help keep our school community well-informed, healthy and out of harms way.
+AISD is dedicated to ensuring the safety and security of every student and staff member in the district.
+Families and team members should feel secure in knowing that safety is our number one priority.
+Please review the resources that help keep our school community well-informed, healthy and out of harm's way.

 In AISD, situations that threaten student and staff safety and security are never acceptable.
 AISD will continue to be vigilant in our efforts to protect every child and staff member from harm, and we will continue to explore new options for increasing security protocols as needed.
 This year, the district has taken these steps to increase our campus safety:

-- At the start of the school year, all principals received specialized training on safety and security protocols and were asked to reinforce those protocols with staff.
+- At the start of the school year, all principals received specialized training on safety and security protocols and were asked to reinforce those protocols with staff members.

 - District-wide, AISD provided additional professional development opportunities for principals that focus on how to tighten procedures to ensure that all students are accounted for throughout the day.